Subscribe Here

 Bilozerka Center for Regional Development, located in the Kherson region, has long been at the forefront, promoting citizen participation in local governance and combating corruption.
 The organization faced significant challenges following the occupation of their village by Russian forces, its subsequent liberation, and the destruction of the Kakhovka Dam, which led to widespread flooding in the region.
 These events forced the centre adapt to a drastically changed environment.
 Thanks to the project, the organization managed to purchase the necessary equipment, which ensured their work in the aftermath.
 Furthermore, the project safeguarded continuation of the work of their mobile group, which carries out visits to remote communities that are located close to the occupation line and provides them free legal and psychological assistance.

-Feminist Workshop, based in Lviv, focuses on challenging gender stereotypes, combating various forms of discrimination, and advocating for the rights of the LGBTIQ+ community.
+Feminist Workshop, based in Lviv, focuses on challenging gender stereotypes, combating various forms of discrimination, and advocating for the rights of the LGBTQI+ community.
 The full-scale war worsened existing societal issues and introduced new challenges, prompting the organization to expand its scope of work.
 Among its many initiatives, Feminist Workshop operates shelters for activists and women in need from across Ukraine.
 Through the support of our project, the organization was able to purchase essential equipment that significantly improved their office’s technical capabilities, enabling them to carry out their work more efficiently.
 Additionally, the grant allowed them to conduct thorough risk assessments and develop new security and staff protection strategies, to allow them to better adapt to the ever-changing external circumstances.

 Ukrainian Foundation for Public Health (Health Right International) is dedicated to enhancing access to quality healthcare and safeguarding human rights, with a particular focus on gender-based violence, reproductive health, HIV prevention, and mental health.
 In response to the crisis caused by Russia’s military aggression, the organization expanded its programs to support IDPs, war-affected women, and other vulnerable populations.
 Their mobile teams are on the ground, providing essential support to those living near active hostilities.
 Thanks to the grant, the Foundation was able to purchase crucial safety equipment for their staff.
 This equipment is allowing them to continue delivering aid to communities that are under constant shelling.
 Additionally, the grant enabled the organization to print informational materials on safety and human rights protection, which have been distributed to their regional teams and local communities.